Hor318/New-Computer-Install/README.md

 > [Releases](https://github.com/aar318/New-Computer-Install/releases)

 After you run it the program will prompt for admin credentials and then just follow the on screen prompts (95% automated currently with a couple of confirmation prompts and a computer name change)

+If you would like to compile it yourself you will need to compile the powershell files and dependencies using a .net compiler and then modify the compiled exe's manifest to self elevate.
 _______________
 ## What does it do?